-Watch as two major teams square off when the Cotton Bowl airs at 8:30PM ET on Friday, December 29, 2017 on ESPN live from AT&T Stadium in Arlington, Texas.
+Watch as No. 2 Clemson square off against No. 3 Notre Dame when the Cotton Bowl airs on Friday, December 29, 2018 on ESPN at 4PM ET, live from AT&T Stadium in Arlington, Texas.

 Cotton Bowl Trivia & Fun Facts